c3ilabuser/student9_lab/exercise2.md

  * Student 19 - https://jenkins-lab-tools.apps.cloudcompass.ca/blue/organizations/jenkins/lab-tools-student19-lab-lab-pipeline/activity
  * Student 20 - https://jenkins-lab-tools.apps.cloudcompass.ca/blue/organizations/jenkins/lab-tools-student20-lab-lab-pipeline/activity

-* When prompted, log in using the OpenShift username+password on your label.
+* When prompted, log in using the OpenShift username (student + your number) and the password on your label.
+  * Any thing that looks like the number one *IS* the number one.
-* You should see a "pipeline" that appears to either be in progress (building / deploying / testing your app), or failed :(
+* You should see a "pipeline" (#1) that appears to either be in progress (building / deploying / testing your app), or failed :(
-* Click the pipeline, and, if it's still running, wait a minute or two until the test stage completes.
-The test stage fails and the pipeline has stops due to a failed test.
-Somehow the app didn't get its title updated properly.
-We'll fix that in the next step.
+* Click on the line of that pipeline, and, if it's still running, watch a minute or two until the test stage completes.
+The test stage *should* fail and the pipeline has stops due to a failed test.
+What went wrong?
+* While there - click on the steps of the pipeline and expand the line(s) below to see a log of what happened on each step.

 ##Correct the application title

+The test team knew that the title of the app had to be awesome, and you didn't have that in your app.
+Test Driven Development at work.
+Write the test, it fails, write the code, it (hopefully) works.

 To perform your fix: